 The SPL switch declaration may be left alone at this stage.
 It will be converted into an HP C/XL #define macro directive in step 3.
-See "GO TO Statement" in Chapter 6 and "CASE Statement" in Chapter 6.
+See "GO TO Statement" and "CASE Statement".

 Certain operations, such as passing labels as parameters, are not permitted in HP C/XL, so now could be the time to recode the necessary operation in more translatable constructs.
 In general, operations that use extra data segments and split stack operations, should be removed and rewritten (if possible), or at least isolated into separate procedures.